katherinesebastin/IntelligentDevicesProject/Useful Commands.md

     mood SMALLINT NOT NULL
 );

--- Replace <username> with the role your Go app uses
+-- Replace <username> with the role your Go app uses --
 GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE devices TO admin;
 GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE prototypedevice TO admin;

--- Replace 'admin' with your DB user if different
+-- Replace 'admin' with your DB user if different --
 GRANT USAGE, SELECT, UPDATE ON SEQUENCE prototypedevice_id_seq TO admin;

 ## Alter Table
 ALTER TABLE devices ADD COLUMN last_triggered DATE DEFAULT NULL;

 ## Quit database
 \q

 ## List all databases
 \l

 ## List the relations in a database
 \dt

 ## In API folder terminal
 Install the PostgreSQL driver
 go get github.com/lib/pq

-## Command to run main.go
-go run main.go

 ## Golang Code